Universal Polynomials for Tautological Integrals on Hilbert Schemes: Results

 \subsection{Conventions}

 Homology and cohomology is singular with coefficients in $\QQ$.
 By the degree of a class in $H_*\left(X\right)$ we mean its pushforward to $H_*\left(\pt\right) \cong \QQ$.
 In dealing with algebraic subsets of Hilbert schemes we always give these the reduced scheme structure, and few functors are represented.
-We often leave notation for pullback of vector bundles and cohomology classes implicit.
-We use the notation $\Gr(r,N)$ for the Grassmannian parametrizing $r$-dimensional subspaces of $\CC^N$.

 If $m$ is some number defined in terms of the data $X,\left(E_i\right),P,F$ of the theorem, we will use the shorthand ``$m$ is universal'' to mean that there exists a polynomial in the variables $x_M$ computing $m$, depending only on $F$ and the type of $P$ as in the main theorem.